rust-lang/rust/text/0000-rdylib.md

   into somewhere else, however, you have no need for the metadata!
-* *Reachable* symbols are exposed from dynamic libraries, but if you're loading Rust into somewhere else then, like executables, only *public* non-Rust-ABI function sneed to be exported.
+* *Reachable* symbols are exposed from dynamic libraries, but if you're loading Rust into somewhere else then, like executables, only *public* non-Rust-ABI functions need to be exported.
 This can lead to unnecessarily large Rust dynamic libraries in terms of object size as well as missed optimization opportunities from knowing that a function is otherwise private.
 * We can't run LTO for dylibs because those are intended for end products, not